My approach to minimalism in 15 steps

 I have a warning for those of you who are seriously considering picking up the zero-waste lifestyle: Don’t expect the change to happen overnight.
 Our lifestyles are absolutely riddled with throw-away plastic garbage and removing all of it immediately just can’t happen.
 You will be offered plastic bags, plastic bottles, plastic cups, straws, take-out boxes … the list goes on and on.
 But don’t let that frustrate you.

 At first, it might seem as if everyone around you is doing their best just to shove more plastics into your hands.
 And the more you try to keep away, the more they push.
 Believe me, they’re not doing it on purpose!
 It’s just that everyone is used to the convenience of these items and nobody is expecting you to react negatively.
 Simply remain calm and mindful.

 Following the logic above, I’ve also stopped buying bottled water.
 Not only does it tend to come in plastic bottles, but it’s also not as good for you as you might originally think.
-Instead of bottled water, I’ve opted for water distillers, both at home and in the office.
+Instead of bottled water, I’ve chosen the minimalist option to opt for water distillers, both at home and in the office.
 You can check them out here.

 Reusable produce bags

 When I’d visit a store, I would usually come home carrying at least a couple of plastic bags.
 Over the course of last year, I’ve slowly made the change from using throw-away plastics to sustainability.
 Now, I never go out shopping without carrying a couple of my reusable cloth bags with me.
 Not only are they just as lightweight and convenient, but they’re also much more durable than their plastic counterparts.
 I use Eco Bravo’s reusable produce bags and would wholeheartedly recommend them to everyone looking to add some eco-friendliness to their life!